-Hockey: Katariya, Navjot and Gurjit talk about their journey into the sport
+Hockey: Vandana Katariya, Navjot Kaur and Gurjit Kaur talk about their journeys into the sport

 On the occasion of International Women’s Day on Tuesday, players of the Indian women’s hockey team Vandana Katariya, Navjot Kaur, and Gurjit Kaur, who were instrumental in the team’s fourth-place finish at the Tokyo Olympics last year, opened up about several important topics in a virtual press conference.

-Midfielder Navjyot Kaur and Forward Vandana Katariya, in particular, spoke about the upcoming two-legged FIH Pro League tie against Germany on March 12 and 13 but the highlight remained their experiences as women in hockey, the change in perceptions after the Tokyo Olympics and how they feel about the rising popularity of hockey.
+Midfielder Navjot Kaur and Forward Vandana Katariya, in particular, spoke about the upcoming two-legged FIH Pro League tie against Germany on March 12 and 13 but the highlight remained their experiences as women in hockey, the change in perceptions after the Tokyo Olympics and how they feel about the rising popularity of hockey.

 “It is fantastic to see over 250 athletes play the game of hockey in Roshnabad (Uttarakhand) and majority of the 250 athletes are girls,” said Katariya.

-Meanwhile, Navjyot added, “Parents now want their kids to take up sports such as hockey.
+Meanwhile, Navjot added, “Parents now want their kids to take up sports such as hockey.
 There has been a change in the mentality of parents as they now think that education can be coupled with sports so that the kids and the future can grow further.”

 “All those years ago, I did not imagine that I would be here.
 I come from a small place Shahabad, Markanda.
-I didn’t come from a strong family background so they had a few problems such as me wearing shorts, but I had the full support of my parents,” said Navjyot.
+I didn’t come from a strong family background so they had a few problems such as me wearing shorts, but I had the full support of my parents,” said Navjot.

-Navjyot also spoke about the injuries that her dreams when she sustained fractures in both her legs before her name was announced for the senior team.
+Navjot also spoke about the injuries that her dreams when she sustained fractures in both her legs before her name was announced for the senior team.

 “Because I had to break into the senior team, and even when my name was announced, I was still recovering from the fractures... it was a difficult situation.
 My family did as much as they could, financially.
 My nanaji (grandfather) gave me a mixture of herbs to drink to strengthen my bones.”